Code-Institute-Submissions/Ermaa8-Geoquiz/README.md

 - When rules are read there is option to continue or to exit a quiz.

 ### Rules Page
 - The rules part of the quiz contains a 5 rules that are necessary to follow for the best experience.
+A user can not start a quiz before reading a rules.

 ### Quiz Selection
+- Quiz selection contains of 12 questions in total.
+A user will have 10 seconds to answer each question.
+- If user answe right to the question, the correct score will be higher and if user answers fail the incorrect score will be higher.
+When quiz is over, score area appears and shows how many correct and how many incorrect answers user had.

 ## Testing